athomasoriginal/com.betweentwoparens/src/posts/002-what-the-reagent-component.md

 - inheritance
 - polymorphism

 But as I said, prior to ES6, JavaScript did not have a formal syntax for "classes".
-This led the JavaScript community to develop a [series of instantiation patterns](http://nick.balestra.ch/2015/classes-and-instantiation-patterns-in-javascript/) to help _simulate_ classes.
+This led the JavaScript community to develop a [series of instantiation patterns] to help _simulate_ classes.

 Of all of these patterns, the `pseudoclassical instantiation pattern` became one of the most popular ways to simulate a class in JavaScript.
-This is evidenced by the fact that many of the "first generation" JavaScript libraries and frameworks, like [google closure library](https://developers.google.com/closure/library/) and [backbone](https://backbonejs.org/), are written in this style.
+This is evidenced by the fact that many of the "first generation" JavaScript libraries and frameworks, like [google closure library] and [backbone], are written in this style.

 The reason we are going over this history is because the thing about a programming language is there are "patterns" and "syntax".
 The challenge with "patterns" is: